-The causes of facet disease include general wear and tear, genetics, poor posture, age, trauma, and obesity.
-Facet disease also can be caused by spondylolisthesis, a condition in which one vertebra slips forward in relation to the vertebra below.
+In addition to general wear and aging, the main causes of facet disease include poor posture, genetics, traumatic injury and weight.
+Spondylolisthesis, a condition where a vertebra slips forward in relation to the one below it, can also result in facet disease.
 To learn more about why facet joints are prone to breakdown and injury, review our degenerative facet joints page.

-If, after reading this facet disease overview, you believe your back pain is due to this condition, contact your healthcare provider.
-He or she will be able to make a proper diagnosis and prescribe appropriate treatment.
-For an in-depth look into treatment, review our facet disease treatments page.
+If, after reading this facet disease overview, you think your neck or back pain may be from this condition, contact your health care provider.
+He or she can make a proper diagnosis and prescribe a course of treatment that is best for you.
+For an in-depth look at treatment options, review our facet disease treatments page.